wiredimpact/wired-impact-volunteer-management/README.txt

 == Changelog ==

+= 1.4.7 =
+* Fixed bug where users without the capability to edit other users were seeing instructions to edit volunteer notes.

 = 1.4.6 =
 * Adjusted the Volunteer Opportunities block registration so it can't be added to Volunteer Opportunities, or as a widget on the Widgets admin page or in the customizer.
 * Fixed PHP notices caused by undefined variables when a new instance of the Volunteer Management Opportunities widget was created.